deparlak/de.htwg.seapal.play/README.md

 **For the Logbook**
 The logbook has only one page, which is constructed from multiple view templates on the server side.
 All trip-specific contents are loaded using AJAX and inserted into page at client side.
 This is achieved with the Handlebars javascript library which fills the HTML templates using the JSON objects from the server.
-These templates (<script>-Tags with type "x-handlebars-template") are usually stored at the locations where their instances would be inserted.
+These templates ('''<script>'''-Tags with type "x-handlebars-template") are usually stored at the locations where their instances would be inserted.

 The API requests are encapsulated in a "logbookapi.js" script, and the page itself only has to provide the callback functions that accept the trips, waypoints, ... that the server delivers.